o3de/o3de.org/content/docs/userguide/materials/owner-set-param-color.md

 ---
-description: ' Use the Set Param Color node in the &ALYlong; &script-canvas; editor to specify a material''s color parameter value for the specified entity. '
+description: ' Use the Set Param Color node in the Amazon Lumberyard Script Canvas editor to specify a material''s color parameter value for the specified entity. '
 title: Set Param Color
 ---